adaa-polsl/RuleKit/README.md

 * `fraction_0.05_FDR_significant` - fraction of significant rules at 0.05 level (with FDR correction),
 * `fraction_0.05_FWER_significant` - fraction of significant rules at 0.05 level (with FWER correction).

-During model construction, the rule *p*-values are determined using following tests:
+Rule *p*-values are determined during model construction using following tests:
 * classification: Fisher's exact test for for comparing confusion matrices,
 * regression: &Chi;<sup>2</sup>- test for comparing label variance of covered vs. uncovered examples,
 * survival: log-rank for comparing survival functions of covered vs. uncovered examples.